andreazignoli/pyoxynet/README.md

 |     |      |    |       |        |       |        |
 |     |      |    |       |        |       |        |

 *Oxynet* inference models work on data over-sampled on a sec-by-sec basis.
-When dealing with breath-by-breath data, linear interpolation at 1 second is appropriate.
-When dealing with averaged 5-by-5 second data or 10-by-10 second data, cubic interpolation is more appropriate. *Pyoxynet* however, can implement a number of interpolation algorithm to process raw data as well as data already processed.
+When dealing with breath-by-breath data, linear interpolation at 1 second is appropriate in my experience (little error is introduced).
+When dealing with averaged 5-by-5 second data or 10-by-10 second data, cubic interpolation is more appropriate in my experience. *Pyoxynet* however, can implement a number of interpolation algorithm to process raw data as well as data already processed.

 In case there is no access to VCO2 data, a different solution has been implemented (although validation has not been published) considering the following inputs: